 - CWAC Fellows receive a stipend of approximately $2,500 in the first year and $10,000 in the second year.
 They receive mentorship and training during their first year, and they facilitate 6 writing circles in the writing center during their second year.

 - The MARY Journal Managing Editor Fellow receives a partial tuition waiver, $2,000 stipend their first year, and a $5,000 stipend their second year.
 They receive mentorship by the Managing Editor during the first year, serving as Assistant Editor, and they assume the role of Managing Editor during their second year.
 No additional essay is needed to apply to the fellowship, but please indicate in your personal statement if you are interested in the fellowship.
 A resume is required.

-Each student is guaranteed a paid internship in teaching or publishing during their second year of study in the amount of $2,000.
-Community Engagement Internships are awarded $3,000.
+Students are guaranteed a paid internship in teaching, publishing, or community engagement during their second year of study in the amount of $2,000.

 Scholarship awards are announced in April and May, disbursed after August 1, and applicable towards tuition.
 All applicants are automatically considered for merit-based scholarships by way of their application materials.
 No additional documents are required.
 All of our students receive varying amounts of scholarships during their two years in the program.
 All applications are automatically considered for scholarships and are reviewed by the MFA in Creative Writing Admissions Committee.
 Students also have the option to apply for private scholarships through websites such as www.fastweb.com.